Courses & Details

 All domestic students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

-The program is open to International students.
+International students can only study this program online offshore.
 The program is structured to provide opportunities for international students.
 Applicants will be assessed on an individual basis.
 Strategies for program-specific online student support will be developed in consultation with participating students.
 Additionally, they will be encouraged to avail themselves of existing University support networks and services.